paucabar/AimSeg/README.md

 *Run AimSeg*

 1. Run the **AimSeg** script (<code>Plugins>AimSeg>AimSeg</code>)
-2. Select the electron microscopy image to be procecessed (please remember that the image dataset and the ilastik output, both probability maps and object predictions, must remain stored together in the working directory)
+2. Select the electron microscopy image (one at a time) to be procecessed (please remember that the image dataset and the ilastik output, both probability maps and object predictions, must remain stored together in the working directory)
-3. Set the myelin probability channel and the threshold to segment the object prediction image
+3. Set the myelin probability channel (the ilastik pixel classification generates a probability map, i.e., a multi-channel image where each channel corresponds to the different pixel labels defined for the training; starts from 1)
+4. Set the threshold to segment the object prediction image (the ilastik object classification generates a object prediction, i.e., a single image where the pixel values of each object correspond to the different object labels defined for the training; starts from 1). <code>Object Prediction Threshold</code> determines if the selected objects will be those below or above the <code>Object Prediction Label</code>
-4. The <code>Automated</code> mode will skip the user-edition steps
+5. The <code>Automated</code> mode will skip the user-edition steps, obtain and store all the ROIs, save the results table (as .tsv) and clean up all the images in memory
-5. The <code>Axon Autocomplete</code> will create axon ROIs when these are not detected by AimSeg or added by the user.
+6. The <code>Axon Autocomplete</code> will create axon ROIs when these are not detected by AimSeg or added by the user.
 In this case, AimSeg assumes that the inner tongue of those fibres missing the axon ROI has shrunk completely, so it automatically generates an axon ROI equivalent to the inner compact myelin layer (ICML) ROI.
-6. AimSeg may take a few seconds to initialise, as it starts importing the image files.
+7. AimSeg may take a few seconds to initialise, as it starts importing the image files.

 *Stage 1: Inner compact myelin layer (ICML)*